FROZEN

 saucepan over low heat until sugar dissolves - cool.
 Puree

 blackberries in a blender or food processor.
-Whisk ¾ cup of puree
+Whisk ¾ cup of puree into

-total.
-Cover-keep frozen.
+frozen.
 Can make up to 2 days in advance.
-Icy
+Icy delight - Serve in a

-delight - Serve in a martini glass with a fresh blackberry.
+martini glass with a fresh blackberry.

 SWEET CAROLINA PEACH FROSTY SANGRIA